 Data scraped from PornHub suggest an overall trend of higher view counts among videos categorized as bareback than those that are not.
 Quantile regression found distinctly higher quantile log view counts at all but the earliest and most unpopular of video uploads.

 The data also show a distinct shift in popularity of videos around the cutoff point.
 Positioning the cutoff between the binned upload year values of 2014 and 2015 was dictated by the CDC's approval of Truvada having occurred in that time span; it was not driven by the data itself.
 It is possible that the change in slope coefficient demonstrated by the quantile regression model could be reflecting the impact of a trend shift in viewing habits at an earlier time point.
 For example, the CDC decision could have occurred after a growing popularity of unprotected anal intercourse in PornHub consumer's preferences.
 Major advertisement campaigns, a growing adoption and openness of PrEP among sexually active gay men, and the use of "hook-up apps" could all have an effect on the types of sexual content consumers may search for on pornographic websites.
-The change in yearly proportion of bareback videos uploaded after the cutoff, as well as their proportioon of total views, strengthens the justification for the cutoff as assigned.
+The change in yearly proportion of bareback videos uploaded after the cutoff, as well as their proportion of total views, strengthens the justification for the cutoff as assigned.

 The "V"-shaped pattern in the splined upload year terms with vertex at the cutoff point could be an indication of residual measuring bias, where the potential for increased views among older videos was not properly accounted for, or an indication of competition among more recently uploaded videos which may be more likely to appear together for the consumer to choose from.
 It is also possible that the more popular bareback videos were experiencing decline until secular trends around the cutoff point reversed that trajectory--presumably, a major announcement by the CDC, but other cultural phenomena could have taken place.
 The proportion of yearly uploads that are bareback, and their yearly view counts, suggest a trend change, however.
 The "V" pattern in model slopes could also reflect the small subsample sizes of bareback videos in the earliest upload year bins--if these happen to be quite popular videos, it would throw off the regression analysis.

-While this correlation in viewer preferences does not extend directly into the actions of porn consumers, including safer sex practices and PrEP adoption, it is a notable shift that could be indicative of these and other phenomenon.
+While this correlation in viewer preferences does not extend directly into the actions of porn consumers, including safer sex practices and PrEP adoption, it is a notable shift that could be indicative of these and other phenomena.
 Given what currently available research suggests about the impact of viewing unprotected anal intercourse, growing popularity of bareback videos has implications for public health practitioners who work with men who have sex with men or in sexually transmitted infection control.
 Considering also the potential instructive role porn has in demonstrating sexuality to young MSM, who also may not receive any competent or comprehensive sexuality education, the import of bareback SEM could be magnified among younger viewers.